turbyho/DABDUINO/README.md

 ## What is the DABDUINO?

 The DABDUINO is good starting point for high quality DIY DAB/DAB+/FM home receiver project, car receiver or anything you want.
-Optical audio outout (Toslink) and 32-bit, 384kHz PCM DAC offers the same audio quality as expensive DAB/DAB+ receivers.
+Digital optical audio outout (Toslink) and 32-bit, 384kHz PCM DAC offers the same audio quality as expensive DAB/DAB+ receivers.

 The DABDUINO is Arduino DAB/DAB+ (digital radio) + FM shield with 32-bit, 384kHz PCM DAC (cinch) + SPDIF/Toslink optical digital audio output.
 DABDUINO Library is designed specifically to work with the DABDUINO.